smnookin/smnookin.github.io/_posts/2014-09-30-mit-takes-part-in-history-s-largest-climate-march.md

 ![](/_posts/1491671_956029881080076_1969027885107661291_n.jpg)

-On Sunday, September 21, 400,000 people from across the country gathered in midtown Manhattan to push for global action on climate change.
+On Sunday, September 21, 400,000 people gathered in midtown Manhattan to push for global action on climate change.

-Students from across the country, including 70 from MIT, jammed downtown New York on Sunday, September 21st.
-Along with them were social justice organizations and labor unions, scientists and faith groups, monks and farmers, vegans, pagans, and marching bands.
+Students from across the country, including 70 from MIT, marched from Central Park, through Times Square to 11th Avenue.
+Along with with them walked social justice organizations and labor unions, scientists and faith groups, monks and farmers, vegans, pagans, and marching bands.
 A church group’s ark-shaped float blasted “Respect” by Aretha Franklin.
 A man on all fours in a business suit dripped sweat as he dragged a smoking pan of dry ice through the streets.
 The crowd flowed down Central Park West and crushed itself between the billboards of Times Square.

 MIT students from [Fossil Free MIT](http://www.fossilfreemit.org/) carried signs reading “Youth Choose Climate Justice” and “MIT Stands With Science”.